Read the best MCU and DCU movies: These comics were the inspiration

 Comic book movies have gone from being a niche market to a downright cultural phenomenon.
 Not one moment goes by in the modern age of cinema that the media isn’t fuelling the hype for an upcoming contribution to the DC or Marvel cinematic universes.
-So big and so prolific have these studios become, Marvel’s even hosting its very own film festival to mark a ten-year milestone.
+So big and so prolific have these studios become, Marvel’s even hosted its very own film festival to mark a ten-year milestone.

-In the age of Marvel mania and DC delerium, we thought it best to look back at the humble origins of these silver screen titans by looking at the comic books that influenced the stories of the ever-growing cinematic universes.
+In the age of Marvel mania and DC delirium, we thought it best to look back at the humble origins of these silver screen titans by looking at the comic books that influenced the stories of the ever-growing cinematic universes.
 So here they are – the comic book versions of your favorite DC and Marvel movies.

 There’s an entire series of Black Panther comics to choose from, but if you’re looking for T’Challa’s origins, check out The Fantastic 4: The Way it Began.
 It’ll set you back a few dollars, but Jack Kirby and Stan Lee’s Fantastic 4 #53 introduces T’Challa, vibranium, and Klaw and the titular character in the film is heavily influenced by the original mythos in this edition.

 As pointed out by Nerdist, “In reading this comic, not only can you brush up on your comic book history, but you also have a perfect excuse to stare at Kirby’s beautiful art.”
 It’s a win-win.

 Arguably the closest to perfection in the DCEU is Christopher Nolan’s The Dark Knight, one of the reasons being Heath Ledger’s turn as the Joker.
 Co-writer David Goyer revealed he soaked in a lot of comic books before penning the script which went on to be developed for the film.